HBM08/Beginning-Frontend-with-React-Workshop/3) Adding Filtering and Linking to a live API/README.md

 ## Axios

 Axios is a promise based library for AJAX requests.
-React being just a view library it does it built in (like Angular) Let's install axios
+React being just a view library it doesn't have it built in (like Angular)
+Let's install axios

 ```bash